GAVINBRUNTON

 What is ebonised wood?

 What sort of fruit bowl looks good?
 Does the type of bowl affect how long fruit lasts?
-Or is it just a simple question of deciding what size fruit bowl is right for me?
-There're lots of questions and plenty of ways you can look at it but the best one I know of is...
+Or is it just a simple question of deciding what size fruit bowl is right for you?
+There are lots of questions, but for me the best one is: what sort of fruit bowl helps the most...

 Bowl Art Gallery & Turning Studio